philsturgeon/phil.bike/src/content/austria-slovenia-hungary.md

 ![](img/2019/07-austria-slovenia-catchup/pool.jpg)

 It turns out Slovenians are pretty serious about their water parks, and did I pick an awesome place to wait for my tent.
-The next day I checked out, and jumped the turn-style to hang out in the pool until the DHL man showed up.
+The next day I checked out, and jumped the turn-style to hang out in the pool until the DHL delivery man showed up.
 That yellow slide... good lord.

 He showed up at about 2pm, then I set off for Hungary.